junxit/us-congress-bills-112/metadata.md

 - 2011-11-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 235.
 - 2012-02-06 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S358; text as passed Senate: CR S358)
 - 2012-02-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S358; text as passed Senate: CR S358)
+- 2012-02-07 — Message on Senate action sent to the House.
+- 2012-02-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2012-02-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-02-27 — Mr. Smith (TX) moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H953-954, H954-955)
+- 2012-02-27 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 388 - 3 (Roll no. 73). (text as House agreed to Senate amendment: CR H953)
+- 2012-02-27 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 388 - 3 (Roll no. 73).(text as House agreed to Senate amendment: CR H953)
+- 2012-02-27 — The House proceeded with forty minutes of debate on the motion to agree in the Senate amendment to H.R.
+347.
+- 2012-03-01 — Presented to President.
+- 2012-03-01 — Presented to President.
+- 2012-03-08 — Became Public Law No: 112-98.
+- 2012-03-08 — Became Public Law No: 112-98.
+- 2012-03-08 — Signed by President.
+- 2012-03-08 — Signed by President.